 From: Newcastle, England

-Forming in the autumn of 1963 from the Alan Price Combo, the Animals are considered to be one of the best British R&B bands of all time.
-Original members included Eric Burdon (lead vocals), Bryan "Chas" Chandler (bass), Alan Price (keyboards), Hilton Valentine (guitar), and John Steel (drums).
-The group moved from Newcastle to London in January, 1964 and was soon snatched up by producer Mike Post who got them a record deal on EMI's Columbia label.
-They released several LPs, EPs and singles from 1964 through 1966, with most songs blasting forth a hard driving signature R&B sound highlighted by Burdon's incredible vocals.
+Forming in the autumn of 1963 from the Alan Price Combo, the Animals are considered to have been one of the best British R&B bands of all time.
+Original members included Eric Burdon (lead vocals), Bryan "Chas" Chandler (bass), Alan Price (keyboards), Hilton Valentine (guitar) and John Steel (drums).
+The group moved from Newcastle to London in January, 1964 and was soon snatched up by producer Mike Post, who got them a record deal on EMI's Columbia label.
+They released several LPs, EPs and singles from 1964 through 1966, with most songs blasting forth a hard driving signature R&B sound highlighted by Burdon's raucous vocals.
 In 1966, Price and Steel both left the fold and were replaced by Dave Rowberry (keyboards) and Barry Jenkins (drums).
-At this time, they began playing the outer fringes of mod/psych and released the outstanding 'Don't Bring Me Down' in the spring of that year.
+At this time, they began playing the outer fringes of mod-psych and released the outstanding 'Don't Bring Me Down' in the spring of that year.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.